Okay, folks, look, I just checked the email here at the top of the air.

 It's just hard to conceive.

-We'll wait and see how this turns out, but I think you ought to brace yourself for the fact that it's another dispute that the Democrats will win.
+But I think you ought to brace yourself for the fact that it's another dispute that the Democrats will win.

-We got this presidential press conference, which we are not going to JIP.
+We got this presidential press conference, which we are not going to jip.

-I don't know how many of our local affiliates will uh preempt us to carry it because it's Obama's first White House presser in eight months.
+I don't know how many of our local affiliates will preempt us to carry it because it's Obama's first White House presser in eight months.

-But I'm uh uh I've got it up here.
+But I've got it up here.

 And every network has their White House correspondent all lined up in front of the presidential podium, and they're all doing their live shots, talking to their network anchors, all telling their audiences what's coming up in the presidential press.

-I mean, they're right, they're two feet apart from each other.
+They're two feet apart from each other.

-It just it i it looks like such overkill.
+It just, it looks like such overkill.

 You could do what they were doing with one camera and one reporter.

-Anyway, back to the phones we go, Mary in Napa, California.
+Anyway, back to the phones we go.

 Hi.